The New (and Returning) Features that make Assassin’s Creed: Odyssey the Best in the Series

-The new system moved away from the animation based counter system in previous games, and introduced a ‘hit box’ mechanic, which meant the player had to make sure the enemy was in range when they swing their weapon.
-Additionally the enemy AI was updated so that the they would gang up and attack in a more realistic way, rather than waiting to take on the player one by one.
+The new system moved away from the animation based counter system in previous games and introduced a ‘hitbox’ mechanic, which meant the player had to make sure the enemy was in range when they swing their weapon.
+Additionally, the enemy AI was updated so that they would gang up and attack in a more realistic way, rather than waiting to take on the player one by one.

-Showing a real effort to keep working on the already vastly improved system Odyssey refines it even more, adding a host of new features including some active abilities like the Spartan Kick (with Origins having mainly passive perks), and an upgrade menu now split into three skill trees.
-The ‘Hunter’ tree upgrades Alexios or Kassandra’s bow skills, allowing for abilities like a Multi-shot arrow, The ‘Warrior’ tree sees better control over over weapons and gear, and the final ‘Assassin’ tree unlocks some more passive abilities that help diversify gameplay, like ‘vanishing’ and calling allies in to help.
+Showing a real effort to keep working on the already vastly improved system Odyssey refines it, even more, adding a host of new features including some active abilities like the Spartan Kick (with Origins having mainly passive perks), and a new version of the upgrade menu, which like in Origins is split into three skill trees.
+The ‘Hunter’ tree upgrades Alexios or Kassandra’s bow skills, allowing for abilities like a Multi-shot arrow, The ‘Warrior’ tree sees better control over weapons and gear, and the final ‘Assassin’ tree unlocks some more passive abilities that help diversify gameplay, like ‘vanishing’and calling allies in to help.

-Almost all abilities are upgradeable, providing more benefits with each upgrade, and as one of Odysessy’s most impressive and immersive features the combat and levelling system is only made that much more enjoyable when you look at how far combat in the franchise has come.
+Almost all abilities are upgradeable, providing more benefits with each upgrade, and as one of Odyssey’s most impressive and immersive features, the combat and levelling system is only made that much more enjoyable when you look at how far combat in the franchise has come.

 A Return to the Sea:

-It was an unexpected highlight of each game it featured in, and has been unfortunately absent from every game since Black Flag and Rogue in 2013.
-But in an effort to maximise the freedom Odyssey delivers, the naval system returns, much bigger, more developed, and better looking than ever.
+It was an unexpected highlight of each game it featured in, but has been unfortunately absent from every game since Rogue.
+In an effort to maximise the freedom Odyssey delivers, the naval system returns, much bigger, more developed, and better looking than ever.

 This is SPARTA (… or Athens):

-Totally removing the controlling factions influence in an area then triggers a battle between Sparta and Athens for who can fully take control.
-The player is able take part and choose whichever side they wish to join.
-Once deciding between Atens and Sports an all out brawl begins, with the player having to take down a number of regular enemy soldiers, captains, and some high level mercenaries along the way.
+Totally removing the controlling faction’s influence in an area then triggers a battle between Sparta and Athens for who can fully take control.
+The player is able to take part and choose whichever side they wish to join.
+After deciding between Athens or Sparta an all-out brawl begins, with the player having to take down a number of regular enemy soldiers, captains, and some high-level mercenaries along the way.

 The system works well as more of a background element, and allows for some of the most ‘Assassin’s Creed’ moments of the game, with lots of sneaking around, influencing, manipulating, and assassinating.